BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: Detailed Processes of BlockDFL

 In order to uniquely elect one suitable global update in each round, we simplify PBFT \cite{Castro1999PBFT} for decentralized FL and design a voting-based verification mechanism based on the simplified PBFT, which has the following advantages: 1) It has high efficiency since the verifiers are a small group of randomly selected participants; 2) It can deal with malicious participants and the disconnection problem, even for the leader of PBFT; and 3) It never forks.

-The first selected verifier is the leader of verifiers to initiate the verification of global updates one by one.
-The order of such verification can be decided by the leader.
+The first selected verifier is the leader of verifiers to initiate the verification of global updates one by one in the order it determines.
 There are three stages in the proposed voting mechanism that each global update needs to go through, i.e., \textit{pre-prepare}, \textit{prepare} and \textit{commit}.
 Let $\mathcal{G}$ be the set of candidate global updates in this communication round.
 Assuming that $G_i \in \mathcal{G}$ is the first selected global update to be verified.
 In the verification of $G_i$, the leader first sends a \textit{pre-prepare} message with the digital signature of $G_i$ to the other verifiers.
 When a verifier receives the \textit{pre-prepare} message, it broadcasts a \textit{prepare} message with the digital signature of $G_i$ to all verifiers.
 When a verifier receives more than $\frac{2}{3}|\mathcal{V}|$ \textit{prepare} messages, it starts the \textit{commit} stage.
 In \textit{commit}, the verifier scores each $G_i$ by Krum \cite{blanchard-2017-krum}, where a lower score indicates a higher quality.
 Let $f$ be the percentage of malicious participants and $\mathcal{G}_i^{c} \subseteq \mathcal{G}$ denote the $(1 - f)|\mathcal{G}| - 2$ global updates closest to $G_i$, Krum scores $G_i$ by calculating the distance of $G_i$ to global updates in $\mathcal{G}_i^{c}$, as:

-The score of the other global updates in $\mathcal{G}$ is calculated in the same way (step 4-1 in Fig. \ref{pic-framework}).
-Then the verifier sends a signed \textit{commit} message to the leader containing the vote to $G_i$.
+The score of the other global updates in $\mathcal{G}$ is calculated as in step 4-1 in Fig. \ref{pic-framework}.
+Then each verifier sends a signed \textit{commit} message to the leader containing the vote to $G_i$.
 Only the score of $G_i$ surpasses that of 2/3 global updates can $G_i$ be voted affirmatively, as:

-where $1$ and $0$ means the affirmative and negative vote, respectively. $\mathbb{I}$ is an indicator function whose value is $1$ when the condition is met and otherwise $0$.
+where $1$ and $0$ means the affirmative and negative vote, respectively. $\mathbb{I}$ is $1$ when the condition is met and otherwise $0$.